 If you are concerned about the risk to your friend’s personal safety, or that of others, you may need to act without their consent.
 In a crisis situation, ensuring your own safety and that of others is paramount.
 It is important to remain calm and to adopt a non-threatening approach, explaining in a straightforward way what you are doing.
 You may need to contact the emergency services (999) or, on campus, Security staff can assist.
 After a crisis, ensure you get support for yourself by talking the situation through.
-You may want to access the Counselling Service.
+You may want to access support from Wellbeing Support Services.

 2 minute tip

 - It is natural to want to support a friend in distress, here are some things to consider:

 - Doing the right thing: comfort, be present, make it about them, be conscious about your body language and listen actively, leave them if they need space.